-- The international community should recognize the diversity of the developing countries and differing needs of countries at different levels of development and in varying circumstances. - Treating developing countries as a monolithic bloc makes it more difficult for developed countries to respond to legitimate developing countries needs. - Differentiating among developing countries is not an effort to break developing countries unity, but is an attempt to address development problems more realistically.
+- 1. The international community should recognize the diversity of the developing countries and differing needs of countries at different levels of development and in varying circumstances. - 2.
+Treating developing countries as a monolithic bloc makes it more difficult for developed countries to respond to legitimate developing countries needs. - 3.
+Differentiating among developing countries is not an effort to break developing countries unity, but is an attempt to address development problems more realistically.

-Facts: Developing countries are an extremely diverse group.
 Their resource endowments, population structures, and state of economic development vary dramatically.
 The appropriate international support for development efforts varies accordingly.
 The problems of each country or group of countries are best addressed by policies specifically designed to their circumstances or regions.
 Universal measures applied to all developing countries can lead to a misalloction of resources.
 Developing countries resist a differentiated approach, especially in international economic negotiations.